aenneb/beautyRequiresThought/README.md

 - fitAllAverages_byStimulusType: calculates average pleasure over time per condition and fits the model to this data; calls fitEmotionTrackerData.m
 - fitEmotiontrackerData: sets up and runs fminsearch to find best model fit; called by fitAllAverages_byStimulusType; calls RModel_averages
 - find_pleasureThresholdForBeauty: given the raw beauty and pleasure ratings, finds a threshold pleasure for reporting "perhaps yes" reg. felt beauty and plots it in boxplots and vertical histograms for pleasure without task
+- plot_residuals_byExperiment_stimType: computes and plots average residuals per experiment and stimulus kind; calls RModel_singleTrial
 - RModel_averages: fits the model to averaged time course data of pleasure.
 All parameters are free parameters; calles by fitEmotiontrackerData
 - RModel_singleTrial: fits the model to data of single trials.
 Only free parameter is rSteady, all other parameters are fixed to values obtained with RModel_averages; called by plot_residuals_byExperiment_stimType
 - run_analyticSolution_rSteady: calculates average pleasure over time per condition and analytic solution for rSteady; calls analyticSolution_rSteady
-- plot_residuals_byExperiment_stimType: computes and plots average residuals per experiment and stimulus kind; calls RModel_singleTrial
+- ROC: performs ROC analysis on either beauty or pleasure ratings for predefined stimulus kind; called by runROC
+- runROC: runs the ROC analyses on beauty and pleasure; calls ROC